pepstock-org/Charba/README.md

  * [#69](https://github.com/pepstock-org/Charba/issues/69) set `fill` option to `true` as initial value on `StackeAreaChart` class in order to have the area chart by default.
 Thanks @salmonb.
  * [#70](https://github.com/pepstock-org/Charba/issues/70) add an empty configuration when a plugin is added without any initial configuration.
+ * [#71](https://github.com/pepstock-org/Charba/issues/71) fixes the value of the property because was wrong.

 License
 -------